AdamMagoon/FlaskBrowserGUI/README.txt

 This is using a Flask layout from a previous project.
-However, the main functionality is on the page:
+However, the main functionality is on the homepage:

 http://localhost/
 or